The INCIGHT SCHOLARSHIP Application is

-If you receive an accommodation which defines full-time enrollment as less than 12 credit hours, Incight will accept your applications.
+If you receive an accommodation which defines full-time enrollment as less than 12 credit hours, Incight will accept your application.
 You must provide Incight with this documentation from the Office of Disability Resources noting this accommodation.

 - Is the scholarship open to students nationwide?

 No. The Incight Scholarship is only open to students who are attending college in Oregon or SW Washington.